 - 2. To the extent funds are available, any unused appropriations at the end of fiscal year 2019-2020 in active capital improvement projects and multi-year programs are hereby re-appropriated for continued use in fiscal year 2020-2021. - 3.
 The Council authorizes the City Manager to transfer and make adjustment of interfund transfers at the close of fiscal year 2019-2020, to eliminate cash deficits in funds when necessary including: Utility Enterprise Funds, Capital Growth Funds, Impact Fee Funds, Assessment District Funds, Grant Funds, Debt Service Funds, and all other funds that may need such adjustments. - 4.
 Multi-year capital projects or programs funded by Measure O Half-Cent Sales Tax are included in the budget and are hereby re-appropriated to fiscal year 2020-21.
 In fiscal year 2014-15, the Measure O Fund provided a liquidity loan of \$16,000,000 to the General Fund to assure General Fund solvency.
 The loan is repaid in annual installments of \$1,875,688 over a period of ten years at 3% interest. - 5.
-Any remaining balances in approved grant programs and capital improvement projects at the end of fiscal year 2019-2020, except for balances reallocated as part of the budget process, are hereby re-appropriated for continuing use in fiscal year 2020-2021 and all estimated revenues from such approved grants and capital improvement projects for fiscal year 2019-2020 that are not realized by year end are authorized to be continued. - 6.
-To the extent funds are available, General Fund encumbrances whereby contracts remained active at the close of fiscal year 2019-2020 are carried forward and any corresponding remaining balance of special one-time authorized appropriations are also carried forward with the approval of the City Manager and Chief Financial Officer.
+Any remaining balances in approved grant programs and capital improvement projects at the end of fiscal year 2019-2020, except for balances reallocated as part of the budget process, are hereby reappropriated for continuing use in fiscal year 2020-2021 and all estimated revenues from such approved grants and capital improvement projects for fiscal year 2019-2020 that are not realized by year end are authorized to be continued. - 6.
+To the extent funds are available, General Fund encumbrances whereby contracts remained active at the close of fiscal year 2019-2020 are carried forward and any corresponding remaining balance of special one-time authorized appropriations are also carried forward with the approval of the City Manager and Chief Financial Officer. - 7.
+All General Fund revenues in excess of expenditures and encumbrances at the close of fiscal year 2019-2020, not otherwise provided for in City Council budget policies or re-appropriated above, are hereby appropriated to the General Fund Operating Reserve on June 30, 2020.
+Current projections, however, do not anticipate any such excess.